Vannarapettai: Colleges

 Sir Theagaraya College is a government-aided college that is affiliated with the University of Madras, offering courses in the arts as well as sciences.
 It is one of the oldest colleges in Chennai.

 Hospitals

 Stanley Hospital and RSRM Hospital are two major hospitals in Washermanpet while CSI Rainy is located in Gollavar Agraharam Road.

 Rail and road connectivity

 Washermanpet has a bus terminus and a railway station.
 Washermanpet Metro Station serves as the northern terminus of the Blue Line of the Chennai Metro rail network and another metro station is expected to be located underground, near Sir Theagaraya College in Old Washermanpet.

-Parks and play ground
+Parks and playgrounds

 Anna Park is used by the residents for morning walks and recreational activities.
 Robinson Ground and Sir Theyagaraya Ground are frequented by children for sport activities.
 These public areas were often used by the Dravidan Federation during its nascent stages and witnessed several speeches given by orators such as C. N. Annadurai and M. Karunanidhi.